• Hungarian Language

 Cons

-• Hypoallergenic: Pitsky dogs don't do well with allergy sufferers by causing allergic reactions.
+• Allergy Friendliness: Pitsky dogs don't do well with allergy sufferers by causing allergic reactions.

-• Apartment Friendly: It is not recommended to keep the Pitsky breed in the home.
+• Apartment Adaptability: It is not recommended to keep the Pitsky breed in the home.

 • Shedding Level: Pitsky dogs shed above average.

-• Mouthiness: Pitsky dogs have a higher than average tendency to nip, chew, playbite, or herd people.
+• Mouthing Tendency: Pitsky dogs have a higher than average tendency to nip, chew, playbite, or herd people.

 • Impulse to Wander or Roam: The wanderlust potential of the Pitsky is strong enough to escape from home.

-• Adaptability: Pitsky dogs don't adapt well to lifestyle changes and different living environments.
+• Lifestyle Adaptability: Pitsky dogs don't adapt well to lifestyle changes and different living environments.

-• Tolerates Being Left Alone: Pitsky dogs tend to have separation anxiety when their owners left them alone at home because they bond very closely with them.
+• Alone Time Tolerance: Pitsky dogs tend to have separation anxiety when their owners left them alone at home because they bond very closely with them.

 • Cat Friendly: Pitsky dogs are not cat-friendly dogs.